PencilCode/reference/documents/turtle/Sprite.html.md

 ### Changing the Sprite

-Use optional arguments to change the sprite’s default color and size.
+When creating the sprite, you can use optional arguments to change various properties, such as default color, size and opacity.

 <pre class="jumbo">
 penny = new Sprite